 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T5i and Nikon D5100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T5i and the D5100 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the D5100 have been discontinued, but can regularly be found used on ebay.
 The D5100 was replaced by the Nikon D5200, while the T5i was followed by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5i Manual (free pdf) or the online Nikon D5100 Manual.
+Further information on the features and operation of the T5i and D5100 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Nikon D5100 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T5i or the Nikon D5100 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.